taddyorg/inkverse-graphql-server/README.md

 This project contains 2 shared modules: shared & public:
 - shared: contains shared code for backend Inkverse repos. ex) CRUD for Database.
 - public: contains constants used on both frontend & backend.

+Using -W installs dependencies for the whole project, including the shared modules.

 6. Run database migrations